-They vary in character length based on the platform you publish your content to.
+They vary in character length based on the platform where you publish your content.
 Here’s a quick breakdown of some of the most common social media sites where captions are beneficial:

 Now here’s the thing: No one wants to read a caption that is 63,000 characters long.
-You might as well write your own novel if you are crafting captions of that length.
+You might as well write a novel if your captions are that long.

 Captions in today’s social media realm should be short, punchy, and actionable.
 While they describe your content in more detail, they can also encourage your followers to engage in the comments or take action to further send them down the sales funnel.